helm/charts/stable/sysdig/README.md

 ## Deploying the AWS Marketplace Sysdig agent image

-This is an use case similar to pull images from a private registry.
+This is an use case similar to pulling images from a private registry.
 First you need to get the authorization token for the AWS Marketplace ECS image registry:

 ```bash